 Figure 3.
-SAGE performance data during streaming from Korea, Amsterdam and Chicago (iGrid 2005)
+SAGE session from San Diego to Korea, Amsterdam and Chicago (iGrid 2005)

-Since SAGE is well suited for use in collaborative environments, several tools have been incorporated into SAGE GUI to facilitate joint work.
-Users could, for example, have discussions and meetings in front of a tiled display where each of them is running an instance of the SAGE GUI.
-When a user wants to show something on the display, they just invoke the application from the UI that supports that type of data, choose a dataset and position it on the display.
+To support collaboration, several tools have been incorporated into SAGE GUI to facilitate joint work:

+Users can have discussions and meetings in front of a tiled display where each of them is running an instance of the SAGE GUI.
+No strict policy is enforced for control and ownership of each application.
+Each user can move and resize any window on the display

+When a user wants to bring some content on the display, he/she just invokes the application from the UI that supports that type of data, choose a dataset and position it on the display.

 For basic communication, a chat capability and a list of users currently connected to the display are available.
+It allows for casual discussion without resorting to an external instant messaging application

+A basic multimedia viewer is built into the user interface, letting the user to drag and drop local content onto the interface for display.
+Supported types include common image formats (jpeg, png, tiff, etc), PDF documents, and common movie format (mpeg, quicktime, avi, etc).
+Once the user drops a recognized data type file on the UI, the file is transferred to the cluster supporting the tiled display and the appropriate viewing application is launched.

-Every user could also be connected to multiple displays at the same time and control application windows on any of them.
-This could prove to be especially useful when multiple sites are working together.
-At the end of a meeting, users could save the session and the state of the tiled display so that they can quickly resume their work at a later time.
+Every user can also be connected to multiple displays at the same time and control application windows on any of them.
+This proves to be especially useful when multiple sites are working together.
+Moreover, a single application can be connected to multiple displays by broadcasting the pixel content to each site.
+This crude implementation of multicasting allows sharing the same content between users.
+Each user independently controls the layout of the application window on each site.

+At the end of a meeting, users can save the session and the state of the tiled display so that they can quickly resume their work at a later time.